nagisa/kazlauskas.me/entries/2-a-case-against-tabs.md

 # Also some ¢s from me

-Having went tab-less at least half a year ago I can confidently affirm that I would not want to go back to using tabs anytime foreseeable.
+Having went tab-less at least half a year ago I can confidently affirm that I would not want to go back to using tabs any time foreseeable.